Simplify Laws (a Legislative Issue)

 While we are looking at our laws, we also want to look at how the courts have interpreted them.
 If the court’s interpretation is not what we want, then the laws should be rewritten so that what we want is clearly spelled out.

-Given how really outdated some of our laws are, then their review and update may require a significant amount of work.
+Given how really outdated some of our laws are their review and update may require a significant amount of work.
 In addition, this work may need to be spread out over many years, so that it can be completed and still allow for regular legislative business to go on.

 Obviously, this should not be just a one-time fix.
 Once our laws have been brought up to date, we will need to continue checking them on a regular basis to make sure that they remain that way.
 Since these periodic checks should not take that long, we could possibly do them every 5 years or so.
-Notes could even be kept that would help future lawmakers know what laws might soon be outdated.
+Notes could even be kept that would help future lawmakers know what laws might need to be reviewed sooner or that may soon become outdated.

 Many of us travel or move from one state to another or from one community to another.
 Many businesses have locations or operate in different states and communities.
 When laws are different in different places, it makes it harder to keep track of what is legal or illegal or what legal procedures must be followed in each place.
 It would be much simpler if more of our laws were the same in more locations.